For King & Country (band): Personal lives

 Joel David Smallbone was born on 5 June 1984 and Luke James Smallbone was born on 22 October 1986.
 Both were born in Sydney, to David and Helen Smallbone, and moved to Nashville, Tennessee in 1991, after their father's job relocation.
 Their father was a music promoter, and Joel recalls, "going to these rock concerts, sitting on my father's shoulders, plugging my ears...Honestly, in a lot of ways, I feel like music chose me and as I grew older, I made a clear decision to fully lean into it."
 The Smallbones are the younger brothers of Christian recording artist and speaker Rebecca St. James, and the brothers-in-law of Jacob Fink, former bassist for the band Foster the People.
 They were raised with another sister, Libby, and three other brothers, Ben, Dan, and Josh.

 On 26 June 2010, Luke married Courtney Helm.
 Their first child was born on 19 December 2012.
 They also have a son.
 In late 2016, Luke announced via social media that he and his wife are expecting their third child.
 From 2013 to 2015, Luke battled a life-threatening case of ulcerative colitis, pushing him near death and causing him to miss 40 of the band's live shows.
 He went into remission in 2015.
-He and his wife also nearly lost their two-month-old son to sudden infant death syndrome in 2018; he has since made a full recovery after skull reconstruction surgery.
+He and his wife also nearly lost their two-month-old son in 2018; he has since made a full recovery after skull reconstruction surgery.

 On 7 July 2013, Joel married Moriah Peters, who is also a recording artist, in California.
 They now reside in Franklin, Tennessee.

 Both brothers are dual citizens of Australia and the United States.